 The initial sample includes 1,407,043 monthly observations, corresponding to 232,453 households.
 I exclude from the sample households with missing report on total non durable consumption, households residing in student housing, those without children under 18, those with incomplete income report and those whose annual income is less then annual expenditure on food.

-As CEX is matched with NLSY79, I keep only those households whose wife of reference person (if reference person is male and married), or head (if reference person is female) was born between 1955 and 1965.
+For consistency with the NSLY79, I keeup only those households whose wife of reference person (if reference person is male and married), or head (if reference person is female) was born between 1955 and 1965 (see Table A2).

-&lt;sup>13I only have information on county and state is up to 2004 so I assumed that families did not move between 2004 and 2006.
+$^{^{13}}$ I only have information on county and state is up to 2004 so I assumed that families did not move between 2004 and 2006.

-Some specific expenditure items were deflated using prices from Table 705 - Consumer Price Indexes for All urban Consumers (CPI-U) for Selected Items and Groups: 1970 to 2006, from Bureau of Labor Statistics.
+Some specific expenditure items were deflated using prices from Table 705 - Consumer Price Indexes for All urban Consumers (CPI-U) for Selected Items and Groups: 1970 to 2006, from Bureau of Labor Statistics14.
 Expenditures deflated using specific prices are: school books, school and child care tuition, transports and food.

-To account for seasonal nature of expenditures in education and child cloth I only use families at least 9 months in sample to perform imputation.
+To account for seasonal nature of expenditures in education and child cloth I only use families at least 9 months to perform re-scale of variables used in main results.